futrime/lip/docs/commands/lip_install.md

 ### Satisfying Requirements

-Once Lip has the set of requirements to satisfy, it chooses which version of each requirement to install using the simple rule that the latest stable version that satisfies the given constraints will be installed.
-If no stable version is available, Lip will choose the latest pre-release version.
+Once lip has the set of requirements to satisfy, it chooses which version of each requirement to install using the simple rule that the latest stable version that satisfies the given constraints will be installed.
+If no stable version is available, lip will choose the latest pre-release version.

 ### Installation Order

-Lip installs dependencies before their dependents, i.e. in “topological order”.
-When encountering a cycle in the dependency graph, Lip will refuse to install teeth.
+lip installs dependencies before their dependents, i.e. in “topological order”.
+When encountering a cycle in the dependency graph, lip will refuse to install teeth.
 All developers should avoid any cycle in the dependency graph.

-This dependency graph will be maintained by Lip.
-When uninstalling some packages, Lip will check the graph to ensure that all dependents uninstalled.
-If not, Lip will ask you whether to uninstall them or cancel the procedure.
+This dependency graph will be maintained by lip.
+When uninstalling some packages, lip will check the graph to ensure that all dependents uninstalled.
+If not, lip will ask you whether to uninstall them or cancel the procedure.

 ### Pre-release Versions

 You can install any pre-release versions by specifying the version.
 And teeth can declare pre-release versions as their dependencies.
-However, when teeth use any type of range version match or wildcard, Lip will ignore pre-release versions.
+However, when teeth use any type of range version match or wildcard, lip will ignore pre-release versions.

 ## Options